Tonight's Girls Basketball Playoff Games

 TIP-OFF: 7 p.m.

-LAST TIME OUT: Frankfort def.
-Moorefield, 53-33, in Class AA, Region II, Section 1 semifinals; Petersburg had a bye

-IN THE RANKINGS: Frankfort is No. 4 in the Area Top 5 and seeded No. 2 in the section; Petersburg is No. 5 in the area and the section’s top seed
+IN THE RANKINGS: Southern is ranked No. 2 in the area and is seeded No. 3 in the region; Mountain Ridge is ranked No. 3 in the area poll and is region’s second seed

-FOR THE RECORD: Both teams advance to the Co-Region II title game regardless of the result.
-The winner will host the loser of Braxton County/Trinity, and the loser will be at the winner of that contest.
-The co-region victors advance to the state tournament. ...
-Petersburg has defeated Frankfort in each of the past two section finals, both played at Moorefield, winning 55-48 in double overtime last year and 64-47 two seasons ago. ...
-Frankfort and Petersburg have made each of the past two Class AA state tournaments. ...
-Petersburg is led by standout Braylee Corbin, who averages 16.6 points per game and has 21 3-pointers on the season.
-The Vikings struggled in the middle of the season after losing All-Area guard Kennedy Kaposy to a torn ACL, but they won 5 of 7 to close the year.
-Abby Alt (8.2 points), Nellie Whetzel (7.6), Sammy Colaw (6.5) and Addison Kitzmiller (5.7) round out a balanced attack. ...
-Larae Grove averages 15.2 points a night to lead Frankfort.
-Grove also has 30 3-pointers this year.
-Arin Lease posts 8.6 points and 4.3 rebounds per game.
-Avery Noel is third on the Falcons in scoring (5.2 points).
+FOR THE RECORD: If the first two meetings between Southern and Mountain Ridge were any indication, the first team to 40 points will win.
+Southern allows just 38.1 points per game and Mountain Ridge holds opponents to 39.8. ...
+That especially rings true for Mountain Ridge, which is a perfect 16-0 when it scores 40 or more points.
+The Miners are 0-6 when they do not. ...
+Despite a late-season loss to Fairmont Senior, Southern is still one of the area’s hottest teams, having won 11 of its past 12 — tying Allegany for the best record locally over that span. ...
+Mountain Ridge is paced on offense by All-Area guard Sydney Snyder, who averages 16.5 points a game and has 42 3s.
+Reghan Sivic (12.0 ppg) and Bayleigh Lamberson (7.7) are also consistent scoring options for the Miners. ...
+Carly Wilt is Southern’s leading scorer at 12.0 points a game.
+Maggie Nickel (9.7) and Emelee Parks (9.1) are also threats to score in double figures.

 Commented